Flauschbaellchen/atheme-ruby/README.md

     cmd.error           #=> Holds the Exception ($!)
     cmd.skipped_methods #=> Array of [method, args, block] which have been skipped due to the exception

-You can read more about the fault codes here: [Atheme XMLRPC - Faul codes](https://github.com/atheme/atheme/blob/master/doc/XMLRPC#L106)
+You can read more about the fault codes here: [Atheme XMLRPC - Fault codes](https://github.com/atheme/atheme/blob/master/doc/XMLRPC#L106)

 TODO